Random generation for constrained quadratic ordination (CQO).

 the latent variable space.
 This can be achieved by assigning

-the arguments es.optimums = TRUE
+the arguments es.optimums = TRUE, eq.maximums = TRUE,

-eq.tolerances = TRUE
+eq.tolerances = TRUE.

 At present, the Poisson and negative binomial abundances are

-generated first using lo.abundance
+generated first using lo.abundance and hi.abundance,

-is binomial or ordinal then it is converted into
+and if family is binomial or ordinal then it is converted into

 these forms.